benprew/mp_pic_tools/spr_format.md

-The SPR file format parsed by the provided function is a palette-based image format designed to store multiple images with transparency support.
+The SPR file format is a palette-based image format designed to store multiple images with transparency support.
 Here's a detailed breakdown of the structure:

 ### Overall Structure
 - **Multi-image Container**: The file contains multiple images, each prefixed with a size field.
 The end of the image list is marked by a size value of `0xFFFFFFFF`.